Initiatives for children

-The DV Foundation undertook the construction of a Net Metering PV System in “Save a Greek Stray – SGS” animal shelter in Oropos, Attiki.
+DV Foundation undertook the construction of a Net Metering PV System in “Save a Greek Stray – SGS” animal shelter in Oropos, Attiki.
 SGS is engaged in housing stray animals in a pleasing natural habitat, equipped with necessary supplies.
 Except housing, the organization provides the animals with veterinary services and sterilizations where necessary and rehabilitate animals until they can be released or re-homed, hoping that in the future will be adopted by a family.
-This leading construction has a total installed capacity of 20 kW and which covers more than 50% of the energy consumption of the shelter.
+This leading construction has a total installed capacity of 20 kW and covers more than 50% of the energy consumption of the shelter.
 The goal was to help SGS spend less money on electricity so that way more money is saved for the animals’ welfare.
 The development, supervision and construction of the project was carried out with the help of MGD ENERGY Company.
 With the installation of this project, a high percentage of the shelter’s energy needs will be covered from green energy.
 This means that the environmental footprint of the shelter will be significantly reduced.
 The project constitutes a chance to promote knowledge about green energy, environmental protection and the advantages of PV systems in the business sector.

 Support of Environmental Awareness Plastic Sculpture Project